Nongallabasu Thaballei Manam

-Nongallabasu Thaballei Manam (English: Lingering Fragrance) is a 2005 Indian Meitei language film written and directed by Moirangthem Inao and produced by Monasi, under the banner of Tondon Films.
+Nongallabasu Thaballei Manam (English: Lingering Fragrance) is a 2005 Manipuri film written and directed by Moirangthem Inao and produced by Monasi, under the banner of Tondon Films.
 It stars Nityaibi, Laimayum Gaitri, Thingom Pritam and Manda Leima in the lead roles.
 It is based on the famous radio play of the same title.

 In the radio play, the roles of R.K.
 Manisana and Phajabi are played by the renowned actors Ningthoukhongjam Medhajeet and Thongam Thoithoi respectively.
 The dialogues from the play are still fondly remembered by the radio play lovers of Manipur.
 In the movie, Nityaibi's voice is dubbed by Ningthoukhongjam Medhajeet.

-Synopsis
+Plot

 Heinou and Urirei are lovebirds.
 They happen to elope one day.
 Manisana, Heinou's father, is apprehensive about the family's consent of Urirei as his son is not qualified enough whereas Urirei is a doctor.
 Apart from it, Manisana has other reasons.
 When enquired by Surbala, his wife, he narrates his past life of a bachelor.